MicrosoftDocs/azure-dev-docs/articles/java/identity/secure-java-apps-with-identity-platform-overview.md

 This series of articles provides an overview of recommended strategies for securing Java applications with Microsoft Identity Platform.

-## Get Started
+## Get started

 The [Microsoft identity platform](/entra/identity-platform/v2-overview), along with [Microsoft Entra ID](/entra/fundamentals/whatis) (Entra ID) and [Azure Azure Active Directory B2C](/azure/active-directory-b2c/overview) (Azure AD B2C) are central to the **Azure** cloud ecosystem.
 This tutorial aims to take you through the fundamentals of modern authentication using the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java)

 ## Next steps

-The guidance is available for multiple server platforms: JBoss EAP, Tomcat, WebLogic, WebSphere and Java Spring MVC.
+The guidance is available for multiple server platforms: JBoss EAP, Tomcat, WebLogic, WebSphere, and Java Spring MVC.

 We recommend following the chapters in successive order for your platform of choice.
 However, the code samples are self-contained, so feel free to pick samples by topics that you may need at the moment.